Monitor Cron Jobs: One Curl Line, No Migration

 - Cron daemon stops or gets disabled

-Traditional monitoring tools (Nagios, Zabbix) require complex setup and don't understand cron semantics.
+Traditional monitoring solutions require complex setup and don't understand cron semantics.
 You need a dead man switch: if your job doesn't ping within the expected interval, you get an alert.

 Solution: Dead Man Switch Monitoring